jiadinger/memo/README.md

 # memo
-This is for self memo
+This is for self memo.